- Here’s our quick pro tip for picking thickness planers

 The DeWalt DW735X is a 13-inch thickness planer with a powerful 15-amp motor.
 Equipped with a triple-blade system, it can handle even the most stubborn stock without a hitch.

-The DW735X also has a two-speed gearbox that lets you switch between 96 and 179 cuts per inch (CPI).
+The DW735X showcases a two-speed gearbox that lets you switch between 96 and 179 cuts per inch (CPI).

-It even has a generously-sized aluminum base that is twice as rigid as the standard base that comes with most thickness planers.
+It even stands with a generously sized aluminum base that is twice as rigid as the standard base that comes with most thickness planers.

 #1 Best Makita thickness planer